Programs : Brochure

 The University of Washington is committed to providing access and reasonable accommodation in its services, programs, activities, and education for individuals with disabilities.
 To request disability accommodation for this program, contact Disability Resources for Students at least 8 weeks in advance of your departure date.
 Contact info at disability.uw.edu.

-$350 of the total program fee and the $325 UW Study Abroad Fee are non-refundable and non-revocable once a contract has been submitted, even if you withdraw from the program.
+$350 of the total program fee and the $450 UW Study Abroad Fee are non-refundable once a contract has been submitted.
 Students withdrawing from a program are responsible for paying a percentage of the program fee depending on the date of withdrawal.
 More details about the withdrawal policy are included in your payment contract.
 No part of the program fee is refundable once the program has begun.
-The date of withdrawal is considered the date (business day) a withdrawal form is received by the UW Study Abroad Office.
+The date of withdrawal is considered the business day a withdrawal form is received by UW Study Abroad.
 Notice of withdrawal from the program must be made in writing by completing the following steps:

 Visit the Withdrawals section of our website for more information.